BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 ### 2\.
 Verifying the symlink

-To test wether the symlink has been created in the correct space
+To test wether the symlink has been created in the correct space: